C1rb/GuessTheNumber/README.md

 GuessTheNumber is a simple game I made using Python.
 The main mechanic of the game is to guess the number that randomly generated from the program.

+NOTE:

+USE THE VERSION 1.2 FOR THE FULL GAME WITH THE QUITING INTERFACE, ABOUT SECTION AND MOST IMPORTANTLY THE SCORING SYSTEM.
+IF YOU DIDNT USE VERSION 1.2 YOU WILL ONLY HAVE LIMITED FEAUTURES.
+SEE VERSION HISTORY BELOW...

 VERSIONS:

 Version 1.0